FarronF/limerick-council-meetings/meetings/2018/10/16-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 11th September 2018.md

 August, 2018 setting out the position in relation to the taking in charge of An Curran,

 Pallaskenry.
-The report was noted by Members.---
+The report was noted by Members.
+---
 3

 **5.**